Nonye2K3/chia/FAQ.md

 # How do I tell if I'm farming correctly?

 If you see plots in the Plots section of the Farm page in the GUI - your plots are being farmed.
-You will see challenges as they come through in the Challenges section however you usually will not have a proof worth sending to the network.
-You can additionally check the tooltip on the top right of the "Total size of local plots" on the Farm view and it will tell you how much space is being farmed and statistically how long it should take - on average - to win a block.
+You will see challenges and proof attempts as they come through in the Last Attempted Proof section however you usually will not have a proof worth sending to the network due to the [plot filter](https://github.com/Chia-Network/chia-blockchain/wiki/FAQ#what-is-the-plot-filter-and-why-didnt-my-plot-pass-it).
+You can additionally see the Total Size of Plots on the Farm view and it will tell you how much unique space is being farmed and statistically how long it should take - on average - to win a block.

 # Does it matter how fast my internet connection is?